josephtannenbaum/nodepad/README.md

 ##### Side menu
 - <b>Presets</b>: clears the screen and draws a preset graph (binary tree etc)
 - <b>Algorithms</b>: runs a classic algorithm on an existing graph
-- <b>Tools</b>: Organizes or otherwise modifies nodes
+- <b>Tools</b>: Export graph into different formats, organize nodes

 ##### TODO
 - Implement directed edges
 - "Mathematical" visual theme (smaller nodes and thinner edges, more like LaTeX
-- "Export to LaTeX"???
 - Advanced settings page to expose some variables